apparebit/demicode/README.md

 Code's terminal](https://code.visualstudio.com/docs/terminal/basics),
 [Warp](https://www.warp.dev), and
 [wezTerm](https://wezfurlong.org/wezterm/index.html)—it generates middling
-output: I like the way it handles overly wide glyphs better than most.
-However, even though demicode uses ANSI escape codes to prevent alignment failure, Terminal.app still manages to do so, as you can see in the last three lines.
+output: I find Terminal.app's and iTerm2's handling of overly wide glyphs the least bad.
+However, even with demicode using ANSI escape codes to line up columns, Terminal.app still manages to distort the column grid, as the lines for the technologist, person: red hair, and rainbow flag emoji in the screenshot below illustrate.
+I haven't found an effective work-around, despite trying several alternatives such as rendering character information first and blots second.

 ![Demicode's output in the default one-grapheme-per-line format and light